The year 2016 has already seen a surge in email tax fraud, the IRS warns, and private tax collectors may add to the confusion

 “While more attention has focused on the continuing IRS phone scams, we are deeply worried this increase in email schemes threatens more taxpayers,” IRS Commissioner John Koskinen said in a statement.

-Imposter scams varied, rampant
+Impostor scams varied, rampant

 Discerning what’s legitimate and what’s not is a major concern for taxpayers.
-IRS imposter scams are rampant, accounting for millions of dollars in financial losses for victims and generating tens of thousands of consumer complaints.
+IRS impostor scams are rampant, accounting for millions of dollars in financial losses for victims and generating tens of thousands of consumer complaints.